yedidiaklein/local_video_directory/README.md

 - Go to your moodle "Notification" page (http://moodle-address/admin)  and install the plugin by clicking on "Upgrade Moodle Database"
 - It will be available from the Course Administration Block when you are inside a course.
 - Direct URL access is via http://moodle-address/local/video_directory/
-- You can allow non administrator users to access this plugin by adding them to the cohort that you entered in the settings.
+- You can allow non administrator users to access this plugin by adding them to the system role name local_video_directory.